solidity-labs-io/.github/profile/README.md

 Our security reviews help to make sure your system isn't next on the rekt leaderboard.

-We provide reviews throughout the SDLC to create a safe system from the architecture to the implementation, to the fixes after reviews.
+We provide reviews throughout the SDLC to create a safe system from architecture to implementation, to the fixes after reviews.

 ### Architecture Reviews

-Getting the architecture of a smart contract protocol right decreases the attack surface and minimizes the chances of security incidents.
+Getting the architecture of a smart contract protocol right decreases the attack surface, and minimizes the chances of security incidents.

-With our experienced engineering team, we can help you with building a secure and efficient smart contract architecture.
+With our experienced engineering team, we can help you build a more secure smart contract system.

 ### Testing

 The hardest part about smart contracts is verification.
 We can help your project with our testing services.

-Each project is different and we have expertise in Formal Verification, Fuzz Testing and many other automated tools to increase the security of your project.
+Each system is different and requires different tools and methodology.
+We have expertise in Formal Verification, Fuzz, Unit, Integration and Invariant Testing to increase your projects' security.